Best Compound Interest Investments in Canada and the USA (2026)

 REITs (Real Estate Investment Trusts): REITs allow investors to access real estate compound growth without direct property ownership.
 REITs are publicly traded, liquid, and provide diversified real estate exposure.

-- Canadian REIT distributions are often treated as a mix of income, capital gains, and return of capital [SOURCE NEEDED — CRA REIT taxation]
+- REIT distributions are typically a mix of other income, capital gains and return of capital, each taxed differently — your T3 breaks down the components (CRA)

 - Holding REITs inside a TFSA or RRSP avoids the complexity of REIT taxation in non-registered accounts